octobiwancatnobi/squirrel-u/index.md

 for a quick reference!
 <br>
 <br>
-Collaboration welcome!
+Come Join our squirrelly adventure!
-<br>Please report errata or bugs as issues in the repository.
+<br>If you have ideas, errata or bugs you'd like to let us know about, please create an issue in the repository.
 </p>

 <div class="row">